welcome

-Our shared goal is to eliminate podoconiosis within our lifetimes.
+Our shared goal is to eliminate podoconiosis.

 Podoconiosis (or simply ‘podo’) is a form of elephantiasis or swelling of the lower leg triggered by prolonged exposure to irritant minerals in red clay soils.
 There is no infectious or contagious agent: no parasite, no bacterium, no virus is involved.
 It was classified as a Neglected Tropical Disease by the World Health Organization in 2011.